-Before we get into what this study found and what it means to you, let’s cover some basic questions.
-Corticosteroid shots have been used since the 1950’s for various acute and chronic injuries and conditions.
-It’s a very common procedure and often a first choice in the management of musculoskeletal condition by general practitioners and orthopedists.
+Corticosteroid shots have been used since the 1950’s for many acute and chronic conditions.
+It’s a very common procedure and often a first choice in the management of musculoskeletal conditions by general practitioners and orthopedists.
 But how do these “magic” shots work?

 But do you see the kicker?
-The inflammation is was heals the underlying injured tissues.
-So when you put an abrupt stop to inflammation, you’re leaving injured tissues in a vulnerable state by prolonging the healing time and making re-injury more likely.
+The inflammation was healing the injury.
+So when you put an abrupt stop to inflammation, you’re leaving injured tissues in a vulnerable state by prolonging the healing time.
+This can make re-injury more likely.

 Do corticosteroid Shots Work?

 Success with corticosteroid shots is across the board.
-With things like bursitis and arthritis, I’ve had patients that swear by them.
-But I’ve been seeing a lot of patients get them for rotator cuff injuries with little to no benefit.
+For bursitis and arthritis, I have patients that swear by them.
+But I’m seeing a lot of patients get them for rotator cuff injuries with little to no benefit.
 Now to be fair, that’s a biased view.
 Because if the shot did work, I wouldn’t be seeing them for the same shoulder pain.
 So of course I only see people that didn’t get much help.
 That’s why the title of this study caught my eye: Corticosteroid Injections Give Small and Transient Pain Relief in Rotator Cuff Tendonosis by Mohamadi written this year.